Mike Dart: Art career

-Dart's baskets have earned prizes through northeastern Oklahoma including the Cherokee National Holiday Art Show in Tahlequah, Oklahoma, Art Under the Oaks Art Show at the Five Tribes Museum in Muskogee, Oklahoma and Trail of Tears Art Show and Sale at the Cherokee Heritage Center in Park Hill, Oklahoma, which is one of the largest Native American art shows in the region.
-He also exhibits and has won recognition in Native American art markets nationally.
+Dart's baskets have earned prizes throughout northeastern Oklahoma.
+These include the Cherokee National Holiday Art Show in Tahlequah, Oklahoma, the Art Under the Oaks Art Show at the Five Tribes Museum in Muskogee, Oklahoma, and one of the largest Native American art shows in the region, the Trail of Tears Art Show and Sale at the Cherokee Heritage Center in Park Hill, Oklahoma.
+In 2016, he presented a replica of a wood splint burden basket at the Chickasaw Nation's Artesian Art Market, where it won "Best of Show" and was featured in the book Oklahoma Cherokee Baskets.
+Dart also exhibits his baskets and has won recognition in Native American art markets nationally.

-In 2017, Dart was designated a Cherokee National Living Treasure for the promotion, Perpetuation and Education of Cherokee Basketry to Cherokee Citizens.
+In 2017, Dart was designated a Cherokee National Living Treasure for his skill in creating traditional and contemporary basketry using traditional materials and for the promotion, Perpetuation and Education of Cherokee Basketry to Cherokee Citizens.
 He received the award from former Principal Chief Bill John Baker.

 Dart's work has been exhibited in the Cherokee National Museum during various art shows, and also in the Cherokee Heritage Center in Park Hill, Oklahoma.